 Portugal is basically as far west as continental Europe goes.
 And it’s a splendid place indeed, with many forts and canned food stores!
 But what if you wanted to visit something less popular with the tourist hordes?
 Well, Skycop hopes this list will help.

 Algarve is one of the most popular – if not the most popular – tourist regions in Portugal.
 Faro, its capital, is less so, as people only visit in transit to its airport.
 So how about staying in the city?
 It has one of the most amazing natural parks in Portugal, an awesome marina, a great old town and many more attractions besides!

 5. West Algarve

 While you’re in Algarve, visit the West portion of it.
-It’s less tourist-saturated than the rest of the region, but it features landscape that is no less impressive, as well as many picturesque small towns.
+It’s less tourist-saturated than the rest of the region, but it features a landscape that is no less impressive, as well as many picturesque small towns.
 Do you want to see the beaches?
 They’re all here: you should really see Odeceixe, Amoreria, Arrifana, and/or Praia do Amado.

 Setúbal is a fishing city that entered that’s only gaining renown among tourists – that’s your chance to get in before everyone else does.
-The can offer a variety of historical things to see like the Manueline monastery, while the district outside the city offers the amazing coastline, sandy beaches and the opportunity to visit the beautiful National Park of Arrábida.
+They can offer a variety of historical things to see like the Manueline monastery, while the district outside the city offers the amazing coastline, sandy beaches and the opportunity to visit the beautiful National Park of Arrábida.